British Theatre Playhouse: Honorary advisors

+Susan Peh is the Chief Executive Officer of Adsan Law LLC and has been practicing law for over 37 years.
+She co-heads the Asset Recovery & Insolvency practice group and oversees the Private Clients Practice as well as the Charities and Pro Bono teams.

+Apart from the practice of law, Susan enjoys music.
+She was offered a place to study at the prestigious Royal College of Music, London, which she had to give up for academia.
+Susan is a Licentiate of the Royal Schools of Music and a Fellow of the Trinity College of Music (London) in Piano Performing.
+She has won many piano competitions in Singapore including the First Prize (Open Section, Pianoforte division) in the First National Music Competition in 1980 and was the winner of the Philips Award (First Prize, Open Section) of the Singapore Musical Society’s Annual Piano Competition.
+Susan serves as the Vice Chairman and one of the founding directors of Jazz Association (Singapore).
+She sits on the Board of Trustees of the SG Eco Fund.
+She also serves as Director at the Kwong Wai Shiu Hospital and is a mentor at the Young Women’s Leadership Connection.
+She believes in giving back to the community that helped build her up, and in creating a lasting legacy for future generations.

 Productions

 The British Theatre Playhouse has commissioned the third in a series of children's illustrated storybooks to bring back the popular storybook character, Covi, the little green dinosaur, to inspire youngsters during Christmas lockdown due to the COVID-19 pandemic.
 According to the founder and chief executive of the British Theatre Playhouse, Cecilia Leong-Faulkner, it is important to innovate as art can be re-imagined by tapping into the intellectual creativity of writers; novels are the theatre of the mind where readers can immerse themselves in another world.
 In the new book entitled Covi, the little Christmas dinosaur, Covi becomes a hero when he helps Santa deliver presents to children during a Christmas lockdown.
 Featured in the new book is a real-life hero, Harmonie-Rose Allen, a Paralympic gymnast and the first junior ambassador of a charity dedicated to fighting meningitis.
 Seven-year-old Harmonie-Rose lost all her arms and legs to meningitis when she was only 10-months old and has gone on to defy all the odds.
 The third Covi book has found positive reviews and was featured in Good Morning Britain hosted by Piers Morgan and Susanna Reid and the author of the book, Susie Cullen was interviewed by BBC World New arranged.
 Through the British Theatre Playhouse's "Give A Child A Book" campaign, a total of 300 books were purchased and donated to the Singapore Children's Society, including $500 raised for the same charity.